thelittlewonder/system.colors/README.md

 ### Adding new palettes
 If you want to suggest more palettes. you can either
 - [Raise an issue](https://github.com/thelittlewonder/system.colors/issues/new) (please share the hex codes of the palette as well).
-- Create a pull request (The palettes are listed in `ui.html` file in a JSON file).
+- Create a pull request (The palettes are listed in `ui.html` file in a JSON).